-What kind of finish do you want your kitchen cabinets to have?
+What type of finish would you like for your kitchen cabinets?
 Your options are painted, stained, glazed, distressed and antiqued, or a combination.

 Stained cabinets are a wonderful and popular option.
 Stained wood offers character and is more attention-grabbing than a plain, solid-colored cabinet.
 In a way, stained cabinets compare to a granite countertop.
 Granite has a natural grain that results in a random mix of color shades and patterns.
 Such a random, imperfect design makes the countertop material inviting and very easy on the eyes.